IntuitDeveloper/SampleApp-Dotnet_Payments/README.md

 # OAuth2-Dotnet-UsingSDK
-OAuth2 Web Forms Sample app for Dotnet
-The Intuit Developer team has written this OAuth 2.0 Sample App in .Net(C#) to provide working examples of OAuth 2.0 concepts, and how to integrate with Intuit endpoints.
+OAuth2 Web Forms Sample app for Dotnet for Payments API The Intuit Developer team has written this OAuth 2.0 Sample App in .Net(C#) to provide working examples of OAuth 2.0 concepts, and how to integrate with Intuit endpoints and make Pyaments API calls.

 **Getting Started**